Installation Problems

 Make sure the BQN server can initiate outgoing connections to the License Manager IP (contact Bequant support for details).

-To verify that an outgoing connection is possible, log as root and a telnet to the provided IP and port should work:
+To verify that an outgoing connection is possible, log in as root and do a telnet to the provided IP and port:

 License not OK

-If the License icon in the Dashboard is Red, and the text says “license-available:critical”or "license-expiration: critical", there is no valid license.
-This could be due to several reasons:
+If the License icon in the Dashboard is Red, and the text says “license-available:critical” or "license-expiration: critical", there is no valid license.
+This could be due to a number of reasons:

 - There is no license defined in the node